 Coffee does have an effect on the mind and bodies of adults and should not be given to children.
 Their little organs and bodies are still developing and coffee may have a more harmful effect on a child, especially young children and infants.
 Also avoid giving coffee to animals because this can be very harmful to their health.
 So mainly coffee is made for only adults humans, usually with very stressful and or hectic lives.
 Coffee is what keeps many people going throughout the day and also gives some people a great head start for the day, usually when served with a healthy breakfast.

-1. Coffee Beans are Heart Healthy.
+1. Coffee Beans are Heart Healthy

 Coffee beans help a person to maintain a normal heart rhythmic pattern, which lowers the risk of a stroke or heart attack from occurring because there is adequate blood flow to and from the heart.
 When the heart has rhythmic dysfunctions, this puts more strain on the heart because it is working harder to provide adequate blood flow fit the body and the heart.
 Consuming 1-2 cups of coffee per day is heart healthy to reduce the risk of heart problems from occurring in the future, especially for women since they are the highest group to experience heart complications later in life.

-2. Coffee Drinking is Beneficial for the Liver.
+2. Drinking Coffee is Beneficial for the Liver

 Because coffee and other beverages and liquids are processed through the liver, coffee drinking helps to clean the liver from pollutants and helps to add protection to the liver through the antioxidant effects that coffee beans provide to the body.
 The liver is more stable and protected from any cancers or diseases.
 The liver is stronger and can function at full capacity.

 A study that included 125,000 people over 22 years old concluded that those who drank at least one cup of coffee per day were 20% less likely to develop liver cirrhosis, which is an autoimmune disease caused by excessive alcohol consumption that could lead to liver failure and cancer.
-Studies have also shown that coffee can help prevent people from developing non-alcoholic fatty liver disease (NAFLD) by consuming four or more cups of coffee or tea per day.
+Studies have also shown that coffee can help prevent people from developing the non-alcoholic fatty liver disease (NAFLD) by consuming four or more cups of coffee or tea per day.

-3. Coffee Increases a Healthy Immune System.
+3. Coffee Increases a Healthy Immune System

 Many people think that this health benefit is a fact due to the caffeine that is found in coffee beans and coffee.
 Many people try to stay away from caffeine at all costs, but it is not deadly.
 Consuming caffeine daily, but with moderation, can give the immune system a boost in the right direction.
 A study in 2009 proved that coffee reduced the risks of sickness and diseases 65% for people who had 2-3 cups of coffee per day compared to non or occasional coffee drinkers.
 Maybe caffeine in coffee isn't so bad, but helpful instead.